Henrik41/magmi-php8.2/README.md

 magmi-git 0.7.23
 ===

-The [official Magmi Wiki](http://wiki.magmi.org/) is still hosted at SourceForge.
+The [official Magmi Wiki](http://wiki.magmi.org/) is still hosted at SourceForge.# magmi-php8.2